-Any health professional considering purchasing a whole body vibration platform for their clinic or recommending a whole body platform to their clients should read the following excellent review, Whole-body vibration as potential intervention for people with low bone mineral density and osteoporosis.
-The reference is cited below.
-(1)
+Any health professional considering purchasing a whole body vibration platform for their clinic or recommending a whole body platform to their clients should read my blog post on whole body vibration therapy for osteoporosis.

 Table of Contents